lambdahands/lt-scss/README.md

 `ctrl/cmd + Enter` will send the code to a client, either a browser tab or the LightTable UI.
 Evaluation also occurs automatically on save.

-`@import` statements are currently supported, but with a stricter syntax.
-SASS allows for this:
+When evaluating without a configuration file, `@import` statements are currently supported, but with a stricter syntax.

+SASS allows this:

 ```sass
 @import "foo/bar", "foo/baz";
 ```

-The plugin currently doesn't support this, so you'll have to write each statement on a separate line:
+But you'll have to write these imports on a new line:

 ```sass
 @import "foo/bar";
 @import "foo/baz";
 ```

-An option to include libraries by default in the configuration file, allowing for the former functionality, is planned for the next release.
+Again, you only have to follow this convention if you aren't using a configuration file with an `includes` option.
+See below for further details.

 ### Compiling CSS Files